Explore Life Kit

 The U.S Department of Agriculture says families are projected to spend an average of $233,610 raising a child born in 2015.
 That's not cheap, and thanks to inflation you can add almost $51,000 more to that total.

 Those financial figures are a lot, but the good news is you don't need to worry about having all that money upfront.
 There's a proverb: A journey of a thousand miles begins with a single step.

-Parent and money expert, Farnoosh Torabi advises expectant parents (or those planning for the future) to focus on that first year.
+Parent and money expert Farnoosh Torabi advises expectant parents (or those planning on having children in the future) to focus on that first year.
 And while it is expensive, Torabi says one of the benefits of becoming a parent is that you instinctively start to prioritize and focus on what matters.

 Start planning for the big things early.

 Explore your current situation as early as possible, so you know what your options are and have an edge on making adjustments.
 Torabi suggests starting with one of the biggest costs: child care.

 What you can expect to spend on child care depends on where you live —average costs vary widely based on location.
 Think through your ideal childcare scenario and what's available.
 Is daycare an option?
 Do you need to get on a waitlist?
 Do you have a friend or family member who could watch your baby?
 Or do you have the option to stay home, even if that means going from dual income to a single income?